-Both the University of Liverpool and Liverpool John Moores University , as part of our Natural Health Service Centre of Excellence, are studying Nature4Health to see how it impacts on people’s health.
-We are committed to delivering high quality and meaningful evaluation reports to the Big Lottery, participants and public health professionals, as well as peer-reviewed academic research.
+Both the University of Liverpool and Liverpool John Moores University , as part of our Natural Health Service Centre of Excellence, working with us as part of Nature4Health to see how it impacts on people’s health.
+We committed to delivering high quality and meaningful evaluation report to the Big Lottery, participants and public health professionals, as well as peer-reviewed academic research.

-By the end of the three project in July 2018 children and adults will have increased self-esteem and confidence; will be more active and have developed better coping strategies showing an increased resilience reducing the need for medical intervention.
+By the end of the three project in July 2018 children and adults have increased self-esteem and confidence; are more active and have developed better coping strategies showing an increased resilience reducing the need for medical intervention.

-So far we’ve evaluated the first year of Nature4Health and found it to have been a resounding success for helping our participants to feel better in both their mental and physical health.
+The evaluation of the first year of Nature4Health found it to have been a resounding success for helping our participants to feel better in both their mental and physical health.
 On average, participants saw an 8 point increase on the widely-recognised ‘WEMWBS’ mental wellbeing scale – that’s a significant positive change.
 Levels of moderate physical activity – for example washing windows, or bicycling/swimming at a regular pace – increased by a whopping 164%, with walking up 48% and vigorous activity up 8%.